 Christine is the Executive Assistant to the Regional Director and Regional Coaches and also works with the Board Treasurer in the role of Finances.
 She also assists with administration duties for Fellowship Prairies Foundation Inc. Christine is new to Fellowship Prairies.
 She started this position in January of 2018 and brings with her over ten years of Executive Administrative experience.
 She is looking forward to serving the team in her various roles.

 Christine lives in Edmonton and enjoys fishing, quadding and golfing in the summer months and sledding and ice fishing in the winter.
 She loves being active in her church, helping out in different areas of ministry.
 She has four wonderful children and 5 young busy grandchildren.
-In her spare time you’ll often find her reading, listening to music, crocheting, and spending time with her fiancé Warren, her family and friends.
+In her spare time you’ll often find her reading, listening to music, crocheting, and spending time with her husband Warren, their family and friends.

 Leadership Health and Development